You might have run into situations where you're calling asynchronous code inside

 In summary: Promise callbacks are queued onto the microtask queue and

-callbacks of APIs such as setTimeout(fn)
+callbacks of APIs such as setTimeout(fn) and setInterval(fn) are queued

 onto the macrotask queue.
 Callbacks sitting on the microtask queue are run right